ACTFL Speaking Assessment: The Oral Proficiency Interview - computer® (OPIc)

 Ava – the OPIc Interviewer – An Avatar

 The first part of all interviews is: "Let's start the interview now.
 Tell me something about yourself."
-This part functions as a warm-up and an opportunity for the speaker to begin using the language.
+This part functions as a warm-up and is an opportunity for the speaker to begin using the language.

 How is the OPIc rated?